apidaze/apidaze-js/README.md

-# APIdaze WebRTC JavaScript API (new version in development!)
+# APIdaze WebRTC JavaScript API

 You need to create an application on APIdaze at VoIP Innovations: https://voipinnovations.com/programmable.
 The `API key` that matches with your application will be used in the various examples.